11 Investing Lessons From Investing in the Stock Market for More Than a Decade

-Attending AGMs allows one to observe subtle clues about management that may not be possible to know just by reading annual reports.
-It also allows the investor to meet management face-to-face and ask them questions and observe their body language when they answer them.
+Attending AGMs allows one to observe subtle clues about management that cannot be known just by reading annual reports.
+It also allows the investor to meet management face-to-face, ask them questions, and observe their body language when answering them.

 9. Buying Companies That Are Order-Book Based

 The revenue from the contract is then slowly recognised throughout its span, and the order book slowly winds down.
-To replenish its order book, the company has to go out to win more contracts.
+The company has to go out to win more contracts to replenish its order book.

 Some of such companies I had invested in were OKP Holdings Ltd (SGX: 5CF), Hock Lian Seng Holdings Limited (SGX: J2T), and ISOTeam Ltd (SGX: 5WF).

-Over the years from talking to more experienced investors, I learnt that it’s better to invest in companies that have recurring revenues and are not order-book dependent.
+Over the years, from talking to more experienced investors, I learnt that investing in companies with recurring revenues and are not order-book dependent is better.

 10. Not Venturing Out of Singapore

 I started my investment journey with Singapore stocks.
-I was comfortable with investing in local stocks since I was born and bred here and was familiar with the various businesses listed here.
+I have been comfortable with investing in local stocks since I was born and bred here, and was familiar with the various businesses listed here.
 Therefore, I didn’t see a need to venture overseas.

 However, by only investing in Singapore, I accumulated companies in my portfolio that may not have that wide an economic moat.
 Due to that, my portfolio suffered when the companies did not do that well.

-So, what I did was to pull out the weeds on the poor-performing companies, taking huge losses at times, and redeployed the capital into better companies in the US.
+So, I pulled out the weeds on the poor-performing companies, taking huge losses at times, and redeployed the capital into better companies in the US.

 I came across the approach of resetting my portfolio through my ex-colleague at The Motley Fool Singapore.
 He pointed out an article to me on a novel strategy employed by American investor Michael Steinhardt:

-I’m happy I invested in the US stock market in early 2018, after nine years of solely investing here.
+After nine years of solely investing here, I’m happy I invested in the US stock market in early 2018.

 11. Don’t Worry About the Stock Market Noise